 The School of Business offers the MBA degree in Trinidad.

-The School of Education offers the MA degree at Newbold College, England, and Spicer Memorial College, India.
-It also offers a graduate certificate in educational psychology at Caribbean Union College, Trinidad.
+The School of Education offers the MA Education degree at Spicer Memorial College, India.
+It also offers the MA in educational psychology at Caribbean Union College, Trinidad.

 The Seventh-day Adventist Theological Seminary offers the MA (Religion) at Babcock University, Nigeria; Romanian Adventist Theological Institute, Romania; Spicer Memorial College, India; and Zaokski Adventist Seminary, Russia.
 It offers the MA in Pastoral Ministry at Babcock University, Nigeria.
 The Seminary also offers the Doctor of Ministry degree for the Trans-European Division at Newbold College, England.
 In North America, the Seminary offers the MA in Pastoral Ministry degree and courses toward the Master of Divinity and Doctor of Ministry degrees at several locations.

-In addition, the School of Graduate Studies offers the MSA degree (International Development) at five sites: Bolivia, Columbia, Italy, Kenya, and the Ukraine.
+In addition, the University offers the interdisciplinary, interschool MSA degree (International Development) at three sites: Italy, Kenya, and the Ukraine.